pandastrike/bayzee/README.md

 * #### Text Annotation
   Text content is pre-processed and annotated and annotated text is indexed in Elasticsearch.
-  Standard processor, provided with bayzee ('lib/pos-processor.py'), tags words of input text with parts-of-speech (POS Tags) using 'nltk'.
+  Standard processor, provided with bayzee ('lib/pos-processor.py'), tags text from the documents in corpus with parts-of-speech (POS Tags) using [NLTK](http://www.nltk.org).
   These POS tags (tuples of word and part-of-speech) are cached in Elasticsearch, so that bayzee doesn't need to annotate on every run.

 * #### Feature Extraction
-  Text content is analyzed to generate two-word and three-word shingles (phrases) that need to be tested for domain relevance.
+  Text content is analyzed to generate n-word shingles (phrases) that need to be tested for domain relevance.
   Elasticsearch's analyze API is used to generate shingles from text blocks.
   Features are then extracted from these phrases.
   Standard processor, provided with bayzee ('lib/pos-processor.py'), can extract following features for each phrase: